google/crubit/docs/overview/status.md

 ## Types

-See <internal link>/types for more details about types in general, including explanations of what it means for a type to be ABI-compatible versus layout-compatible.
+See crubit.rs/types for more details about types in general, including explanations of what it means for a type to be ABI-compatible versus layout-compatible.

-Unless otherwise specified, the types below are supported and ABI-compatible (see <internal link>/types/primitive, <internal link>/types/pointer):
+Unless otherwise specified, the types below are supported and ABI-compatible (see crubit.rs/types/primitive, crubit.rs/types/pointer):

 *   integer types (except 128-bit integers)
 *   floating point types